 Much of her furniture is displayed along with a few props used in the movie Out of Africa(starring Meryl Streep and Robert Redford).

 A short drive down the road from the museum is the Karen Blixen Cottages and Coffee Gardens with cottage-style accommodation and five different indoor and outdoor dining areas.

 One of the things to do in Nairobi for fun is to shake your hips and move your lips to the rhythmic music of the tribes.

 The Bomas of Kenya is a cultural centre that displays bomas (or villages) of several Kenyan tribes and is the place to go to meet tribes from across Kenya.

 Music, cultural and colourful dance performances are held every day.

-The market is packed with carvings, scarves, masks and bags.
+Wandering around the market stalls hunting for carvings, scarves, masks and bags is one of those Nairobi things to do for local colour.
 You’ll find yourself pestered by vendors and are likely to come out draped in beads.

 A day trip from Nairobi brings you to Lake Magadi, a mineral-rich soda lake that pink flamingos flock to by the thousands.

 The flamingos are able to nest in safety as the lake is surrounded by extensive salt flats where other animals cannot survive.